 (b) a corporation, the corporate name and the place of the registered office of the corporation.

+(5) Subsection (6) applies if —

+(a) a statement in respect of a business name is lodged under subsection (1), (2), (3) or (4), but not finally dealt with by the Commissioner, before the change-over day; or

+(b) a statement in respect of a business name is lodged under subsection (1), (2), (3) or (4) on or after the change-over day as provided for by subsection (1B).

+(6) The Commissioner may, on or after the change-over day, decide what particulars in respect of the business name would have been incorporated with and formed part of the register under section 6 had the statement been finally dealt with by the Commissioner before the change-over day.

-[(5)-(7) deleted]
+[(7) deleted]

 (8) If a statement required by a provision of this section to be lodged with the Commissioner is not lodged in accordance with the provision, or if lodged does not comply with the provision, each person required or authorised by the provision to sign the statement is, unless he proves that he took all reasonable steps to ensure compliance with the provision, guilty of an offence.